 The Secretariat and Events service is provided by AMS (Outsourcing) Services Ltd www.amsoutsourcing.co.uk.

-The office is manned Monday - Thursday, 08:00 until 16:00 and you can be in direct contact with a team member via any of the following methods:
+The office is manned Monday - Thursday, 08:00 - 18:00: 08.00 until 16.00 during July-August, and closed for two weeks at Xmas.
+You can be in direct contact with a team member via any of the following methods:

 “IRLA is the primary Legacy Association, globally.
 The membership benefit from extensive Market networking opportunities and educational events all aimed at expanding the dialogue around key Legacy issues, whilst also engaging with the Live Market to prepare the membership for future opportunities and challenges.
 Board members represent all areas of the (Re)Insurance industry, including Legacy and Live companies, ensuring there is energy within the Association both for the current activities and planning for the future.
 Each Board member must also participate on at least one IRLA Committee, such as the Education or Events Committee, being responsible for fulfilling the obligation to the membership for training and networking.
 Congress is the highlight of the year whereby the membership come together over 2 days for education, Market issue sharing and to create a dialogue around current and future Legacy matters.

 IRLA should be a key part of the toolkit for anyone working in the (Re)Insurance Legacy environment.”